gohugoio/hugo/content/en/functions/collections/Where.md

 `false "eq" "false"`|`false`
 `false "eq" false`|`true`

-When one or both of the values to compare is a slice, use the `in`, `not in` or `intersect` operators as described below.
+When one or both of the values to compare is a slice, use the `in`, `not in`, or `intersect` operators as described below.

 ## Operators